mlabuda2/nf-tower-docs/docs/enterprise/kubernetes.md

 ```

 Note that an unprivileged version of the Tower frontend image is also available.
 This image listens on
-an unprivileged port and therefore doesn't need to run as the root user.
+an unprivileged port and therefore doesn't need to be run as the root user.
 Replace the tag of the frontend image `cr.seqera.io/private/nf-tower-enterprise/frontend:v23.1.0`
 with `cr.seqera.io/private/nf-tower-enterprise/frontend:v23.1.0-unprivileged`, and in the
 `frontend` service below specify the `targetPort` to match the one defined with the environment